nickj609/GameModeManager/README.md

 - [Metamod:Source](https://github.com/alliedmodders/metamod-source/) (v1282+)
 - [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) (v.197+)

-## RTV Plugin Compatibility
+## Built-in RTV Plugin
-This plugin is compatible with any RTV plugin using a `maplist.txt` file.
+This plugin comes with a built-in RTV plugin that can be customized to include maps and modes.
+The built-in RTV plugin is not enabled by default.

 ![Screenshot 2024-03-21 161846](https://github.com/nickj609/GameModeManager/assets/32173425/1e291efb-fe7f-4f0d-bb2c-e21d042bd153)